domiyanyue/my_notes/move_semantics_rvalue_reference.md

 }
 ```

-Before C++11, the above code will generate terrible performance due to copy of array ret.
-There can be up to 2 copies, one is generated when return value is created in
+Before C++11, the above code will generate terrible performance due to the copying of array `ret`.
+There can be up to 2 copies, one is generated when the return value is created in
 function createArray, the second is when we assign the return value to `vec_a` in main function.
-The first copy can be avoid if compiler applies "return value optimization".
+The first copy can be avoided if the compiler applies "return value optimization".
 The second is unavoidable because a copy constructor of vector is called which will allocate memory space for vec_a and copy values from temproary values returned by function createArray.

 The root problem is we don't want to create temprorary objects and copy from it.
 To avoid it, there are serveral ways C++ programmers can avoid it like returning a pointer to vector or pass in the return value as a reference.
 Both can save performance issue but are not natural forms of programming.